DockTail Documentation

 - TAILSCALE_OAUTH_CLIENT_SECRET=${TAILSCALE_OAUTH_CLIENT_SECRET}

-/var/run/tailscale directory rather than the socket file directly.
-When tailscaled restarts, it recreates the socket with a new inode — a file bind mount would go stale, but a directory mount stays in sync.
+Mount /var/run/tailscale as a directory rather than mounting the socket file directly.
+When tailscaled restarts, it recreates the socket with a new inode; a directory mount stays in sync.

-The host machine must advertise a tag that matches your ACL auto-approvers (see Admin Setup):
+The host machine must advertise a tag that matches your ACL auto-approvers:

 sudo tailscale up --advertise-tags=tag:server --reset

---reset flag briefly drops the Tailscale connection.
-If connected via SSH over Tailscale, your session will be interrupted momentarily.
+The --reset flag briefly drops the Tailscale connection.
+If you are connected through SSH over Tailscale, your session may be interrupted until Tailscale reconnects.

 Tailscale Sidecar